-Any offence(s)/conviction(s) / cautions of a nature resulting in violence crime leading to loss of life or intent to cause loss of life will normally result in revocation or refusal to renew.
+Any offence(s)/conviction(s) / cautions of a similar nature resulting in loss of life or intent to cause loss of life will normally result in revocation or refusal to renew.
 A new licence will not normally be granted.

 5.1.15 Terrorism